promises-aplus/constructor-spec/README.md

 1. If `promise` is resolved, nothing happens (in particular, no exception may be thrown).
 2. Otherwise, reject `promise` with `e` as its rejection reason.

+## Notes

+1. Specifying otherwise would allow some libraries to not require `Promise` to be called as a constructor, making it hard for a user to switch to one that does.
+   This also matches the behavior of objects, such as `Set` and `Map` being defined in ES6.